deadhedd/nre/docs/CONTRACT.md

 Exit codes are part of the public engine contract.

-Recommended semantics (exact values may change, but meanings must not):

-* `0` — Commit created successfully
-* `3` — No changes to commit (non-failure)
-* `10+` — Operational failure (Git error, invalid input, repository unavailable)
+The commit helper MUST use a stable set of exit outcomes with documented meanings.
+The authoritative mapping of exit codes to outcomes is defined in Appendix C — Engine Exit Codes.

+job-wrap.sh MUST treat the commit helper’s “no-op / nothing to commit” outcome as non-failure.

+Any exit outcome designated as failure in the appendix MUST be treated as an engine failure by job-wrap.sh, and job-wrap.sh MUST exit with an engine-reserved failure code as defined in the appendix.

-Exit codes below the failure threshold MUST NOT be interpreted as job failure by job-wrap.
+Exit outcomes designated as non-failure in the appendix MUST NOT be interpreted as job failure by job-wrap.sh.

 #### 3.3.8 Non-Goals